Working self-employed or freelancing in Belgium is an alternative to working for an employer. This guide explains what you need to know.

 Support, advice, and training for freelancers in Belgium

 There is a wealth of support and advice for budding entrepreneurs and freelancers in Belgium.
 All three Belgian regions offer support and subsidies for entrepreneurs and small businesses that meet certain criteria.
-The EU also offers support, which includes financial support for entrepreneurs through the European Investment Fund and an Erasmus exchange program where entrepreneurs and startups can be funded to spend up to 6 months in another EU country learning from and networking with business professionals.
+The EU also offers support, which includes financial support for entrepreneurs through the European Investment Fund and an Erasmus exchange program where entrepreneurs and startups can be funded to spend up to six months in another EU country learning from and networking with business professionals.

 - Federal Public Service Economy SMEs, Self-Employed and Energy (FPS): information on self-employment in Belgium, much of which is in English.